olisheldon/olisheldon.github.io/_projects/adventofcode23/day_5.md

 merge( Interval(200, 300), Interval(250, 350) ) -> Interval(200, 350)
 ```

-The idea behind this was to reduce the amount of redundant work, and to prevent the exponential growth of the number of intervals we were querying per mapping particularly as we approached the last 'layer' of the map.
-After I implemented this I found that this optimization made little to no different to the running time of this particular problem.
+The idea behind this was to reduce the amount of redundant work and to prevent the exponential growth of the number of intervals.
+After I implemented this I found that this optimization made little to no difference to the running time of this particular problem.

 Without optimization:
 ```bash